BOARD OF TRUSTEES

 Executive Officer – Manuela Hodgson

-I have a girl here at the school in year 7 and my older daughter went to Pauatahanui school right from year 0 - 8.
+Both of my daughters went to Pauatahanui school right from year 0 - 8.
 I have loved being involved at the school as a parent for several years and I'm really enjoying my role here in the school office.

 Learning Coach - Vicki Judd

-I have been working at Pauatahanui School for about 4 years now and loving every bit of it.
-I have two children who attend Pauatahanui school.
-My children are the second generation to attend the school.
-I am look forward to working with all the children and getting to know the new faces.
+Kia ora I have been at Pauatahanui School for about 10 years and loving every bit of it.
+I have two older children who attended Pauatahanui School.
+My children were the second generation to attend the school.
+I am looking forward to working with all the children and getting to know new faces.

 MEET OUR BOARD OF TRUSTEES